 Drive through Bryce Canyon Park

-Because Bryce is fairly small, you can see plenty of the park simply by driving through it 🚗.
+Because Bryce is fairly small, you can see plenty of the park simply by driving through it 🚗 or taking the free shuttle.
 If you get out at the lookout points, you will see different perspectives of the hoodoos that cover the valley.
-You can stop along the way and choose your favorite one!

 Best Bryce Viewpoints: